RaymondChoi54/webcamMouse/deliverables/iteration-03.review.md

    e.g. Did you change your mind, or did you just not get to it yet?

 ***rohan’s note: add what you did here, if there was anything.
 James I believe you found Voice input hard so put that here.

+The Windows installer was not made using InstallCreator.
+Instead, an alternative was used where the user would run the install batch file to install the program.
+Then they would run the "run" batch file to launch the program.

+Sensitivity is not saved into a file since the sentitivty selection is integrated with the calibration process of the webcam software and would be launched every time the calibration process is launched.

 ## Meeting Highlights